csRon/autodoe/README.md

 It is recommended to take a look at the given examples and its *readme*'s and the documentation for more detailed explanations.
 Some theoretical knowledge of Design of Experiments would also be advantageous.

-Nevertheless the basic setup of automizedDoE remains the same.
+Nevertheless the basic setup of autodoe remains the same.

 ### Setting up your experiment environment